 - A letter from your employer stating your job title, salary, and reason why you are visiting Canada;

-- Two photos that meet the Canada Photo Requirements;
+- Two photographs that meet the Canada Photo Requirements.

-Note: All documents must be in English and if they have been translated, you must provide a certification that the translation is correct.
+Note: All documents must be in English or in French and if they have been translated, you must provide a certification that the translation is correct.